Quality Drainage Scoria used in construction

 Finally, it’s important to avoid sharp objects such as rocks, shells or glass which can cause cuts and scrapes if stepped on accidentally.

-Sand Play Safety Tips
+Sandpit Play Safety Tips

 To ensure children remain safe while playing in the sandpit, there are a few important safety measures to consider.